-The ice-skating season at the National Gallery of Art Sculpture Garden Ice Rink begins mid-November and continues through March, weather permitting.
+The 2019–2020 ice-skating season at the National Gallery of Art Sculpture Garden Ice Rink begins on November 16, 2019 and continues through March 15, 2020, weather permitting.

 The experience of skating in the Sculpture Garden, surrounded by the grand architecture of national museums and monuments, is enhanced by splendid views of large-scale sculptures by modern and contemporary artists including Louise Bourgeois, Alexander Calder, Roy Lichtenstein, Roxy Paine, Tony Smith, and others from the Gallery’s renowned collection.

 Want to learn to skate or touch up on your skating moves?
 We offer classes to improve any level of skater.
 We also offer hockey lessons taught by professional hockey players.
-2019-2020 details coming soon.
+Click here for details.

 (Two consecutive sessions: Each session starts on the hour.
 Actual ice skating time totals 1.5 hours since the ice is resurfaced after 45 minutes every hour.)